microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

 }
 ```

-Note that in this code, there is no transition or even mentioning of the state `Active` ... so how
+Note that in this code there is no transition or even mentioning of the state `Active` ... so how
 was it possible to transition from `MovingOnRoute` to `Active`?

 The diagram shows exactly what happened: